rrangaiya/opti-pipelines-yaml/README.md

 The `Release` pipeline is used to deploy planned releases.
 It
 - is triggered on any change to `release/*` branch.
 Use consistent naming convention for release branch name e.g. `release/1.0` for deployment history purposes.
-- creates a Nuget package and uploads it to the Episerver DXP for deployment.
+- creates a Nuget package and uploads it to the Optimizely DXP for deployment.
 The package name will be in the format _[app name].cms.app.<releasebranchname.buildnumber.revision>.nupkg_, e.g. customer.cms.app.1.0.20200527.1.nupkg
 - allows for staged deployments to Preproduction and Production environments (upon approval)
 - supports Smooth deployments / Zero downtime deployments
 - allows for manual validation after Production slot deployment

 ### Variables

-Create variable groups 'dxp-inte' and 'dxp-release' for the 2 pipelines respectively, with the following variables (Deployment API credentials are generated from the DXP Portal):
+Create variable groups 'dxp-inte' and 'dxp-release' for the 2 pipelines respectively, with the following variables (Deployment API credentials can be generated from the DXP Portal):
 - ProjectId
 - ApiKey
 - ApiSecret (secret variable)